Mortgage Pre-Approval: What It Is & How to Get Pre-Approved

 Once a lender verifies your finances, you’ll have a more accurate estimate of how much you can afford to borrow.
 Then, with this knowledge, you can go house hunting within your budget, making you more likely to receive final mortgage approval when you find your dream home.

 Getting pre-approved before making an offer on a home benefits lenders, sellers, and borrowers.
-Get pre-approved today by contacting Griffin Funding or filling out an online application.
+Reach out if you have questions about how to get pre-approved for a home loan or get pre-approved today by starting the process online.

 Find the best loan for you.
 Reach out today!